-We will check your application to make sure we have the information we need and that you have paid the application fee (or we will waive the fee)
+- We will check your application to ensure we have the information we need and that you have paid the current application fee (or we will waive the fee).

-You will be notified of the decision on your application for assessed disclosure as soon as practicable, but in no more than 20 working days of the application being accepted.
+- You will be notified of the outcome of your application as soon as is feasible, within 20 working days of us accepting your application.

-If your request is complex or for a large amount of information we may ask you to give us more time.
+- If your request is complex or for a large amount of information we may ask that you allow us more time.

-If the application or part of the application is refused, then the reasons for the refusal to provide the information must be provided as part of the decision together with details on the right to seek a review of the decision.
+- If all or part of your application is refused, we will provide the reason(s) for refusal as part of the decision together with information about your right to seek a review of the decision.

-If the officer assessing your request does not get back to you in the timeframe allowed then we are taken to have refused your application and you are able to make an application for review to the Ombudsman if your choose.
-Some information on reviews by the Ombudsman can be found on the Office of the Ombudsman’s website.
+- If the officer assessing your request does not respond to you in the applicable timeframe, we are considered to have refused your application.
+In this case, you may make an application for review to the Ombudsman.
+Some information on reviews by the Ombudsman can be found on the Ombudsman Tasmania website.